kimberlywebb/cornellcolors/README.md

 # cornellcolors
-Contains code for R package with R color palettes inspired by Cornell University
+Contains code for R package with R color palettes inspired by Cornell University.
+Code adopted from the lovely `inauguration` R package by Cianna Bedford-Petersen, available [here](https://github.com/ciannabp/inauguration).

 # R package installation
 Install the  `cornellcolors` R package using the following code: